 Researchers have found 25 percent of the toxic chemicals used in fracking cause cancer and mutations.
 For a list of 944 products containing 632 chemicals used during natural gas operations, please visit the Endocrine Disruption Exchange (TEDX) website at http://www.endocrinedisruption.com.

 Please see our Research page for peer-reviewed research studies on public safety risks.

 Support the Boulder Municipal Utility

 UPDATE: The Boulder muni got a YES vote 8-1 to continue to move forward by Boulder City Council members on April 16, 2013.
-On July 23, a special City Council meeting will take place for a first reading on the condemnation ordinance, to decide whether to proceed on buying the infrastructure from Xcel.
+On Tuesday, July 23, a special City Council meeting will take place for a first reading on the condemnation ordinance, to decide whether to proceed on buying the infrastructure from Xcel.